-[Clause 1 amended in Gazette 30 Jun 2006 p.
-2417; 13 Apr 2007 p.
-1687.]
+[Clause 1 inserted in Gazette 29 Jun 2007 p.
+3254.]

-1A.
-Metropolitan residential garden supply
+2. Metropolitan residential garden supply

-In respect of each residential property in the metropolitan area, not being land mentioned in item 2, 3, 6 or 7, that is provided with a water supply that is reticulated separately from any other water supply provided in respect of the land and is provided solely for garden purposes as defined in the Metropolitan Water Supply, Sewerage and Drainage By-laws 1981 by-law 1.1 —
+In respect of each residential property in the metropolitan area, not being land mentioned in item 3, 4, 7 or 8, that is provided with a water supply that is reticulated separately from any other water supply provided in respect of the land and is provided solely for garden purposes as defined in the Metropolitan Water Supply, Sewerage and Drainage By-laws 1981 by-law 1.1 —